saltyrtc/saltyrtc-meta/Protocol.md

 As soon as the client has received the 'server-hello' message, it MUST ONLY respond with this message in case the client takes the role of a responder.
 The initiator SHALL skip this message.
-The responder sends a public key (32 bytes) to the server in the payload of this message.
-This message is not end-to-end encrypted.
+The responder MUST set a public key (32 bytes) in the *key* field of this message.
+The message is not end-to-end encrypted.

 ```
 {